amcgaugh/ir-blaster/Dialogflow/README.md

 ![alt text](https://raw.githubusercontent.com/amcgaugh/ir-blaster/master/docs/Step%202.png)

-4. In the 'Actions and Parameters' section, add 'remote_options' to the 'entity' column and click the box that says the entity is mandatory.
+4. Back in the voiceremote Intent go to the 'Actions and Parameters' section, add 'remote_options' to the 'entity' column and click the box that says the entity is mandatory.

 ![alt text](https://raw.githubusercontent.com/amcgaugh/ir-blaster/master/docs/Step%203.png)